AdobeDocs/platform-learn.en/help/tutorial-mobile-sdk/target.md

 ---
-title: Perform A/B Tests with Target
+title: Perform A/B Tests in mobile apps with Target and Platform Mobile SDK
 description: Learn how to use a Target A/B test in your mobile app with Platform Mobile SDK and Adobe Target.
 solution: Data Collection,Target
 feature-set: Target